luoluomei/MEA_MIME/README.md

 2. entropy-diversity query selection under a node-level hard-label budget,
 3. topology-regularized surrogate refinement with a Laplacian prediction penalty.

-The code is refactored from the original standalone runner into reusable Python modules.
-It removes baseline methods and extra experimental sweeps, so each run only executes MIME on one dataset, one query budget, and one random seed.

 ## Repository structure

 ```text